swimhelenhsu/stars_filter_theory/Spring 2019/Spring 2019 Report.md

 <p align="center">
 <b>Figure 4</b>: The current schematic for the Spring 2019 backwash set-up
 </p>

-**[Perhaps walking through the flow process through your apparatus would be worth your time here because the diagram is not super easy on the eyes and can be a bit difficult to understand.]**

 After setting up the apparatus, more changes were made.
 Figure 4 is the schematic while Figure 5 is an image of the current iteration of the apparatus for the Spring 2019 StaRS Filter Team.
 The solenoid valves that were placed after each filter were removed.
 The backwash line was attached directly to the inlet and the outlet lines, with a solenoid valve to control the direction of flow.